Why it’s a good idea for a bachelorette party

 How well do you know the bride?

 - If you are being sweet and wholesome, you will ask guests to answer questions like “What was her favourite school subject?” or “When was her first date with (spouses name)?
 However, if you want to be a bit more outrageous you can throw in questions like “When did she lose her virginity?” or “What’s her favourite position?”.
-Both of these versions are available as ready-made printables with the Basic Subscription to How to Hen.
+Both of these versions are available as an easy printable at my etsy shop!

 Drink If/ Never have I ever